dreamanlan/suyu/README.md

 ## Support

-If you have any questions, don't hesitate to ask us in our [chat](https://chat.suyu.dev).
+If you have any questions, don't hesitate to ask us in our [chat](https://chat.suyu.dev), make an issue or contact a developer.
 We don't bite!

 ## License